Welcome to the online press kit for Olivette

 * Design principles for healthy, connected communities.

-“I love the technology of sustainability we're putting in here.
+“I love the technology of sustainability we're incorporating into our community.
 It's amazing.
 But I don't wake up every day and think of that,” he says.
 “It’s all about the Earth for me.”

 Learn more at www.olivettenc.com.